-- Provides additional coverage responsibilities for high traffic weekends, i.e. Homecoming, opening, etc.
+- Provides additional coverage responsibilities for busy weekends, i.e. Homecoming, opening, etc.

 - Perform additional duties and responsibilities as assigned.

-*Qualified candidates must submit resume, cover letter and three professional references for consideration.
+Qualified candidates must submit resume and cover letter for consideration.
 Incomplete applications will not be considered.
-Only those selected for an interview will be contacted.
+Only those selected to interview will be contacted.

-Widener University, an independent, metropolitan, doctoral-intensive University, connects curricula to social issues through civic engagement.
+Widener University, an independent, metropolitan, doctoral-intensive university, connects curricula to social issues through civic engagement.
 Dynamic teaching, active scholarship, personal attention and experiential learning are key components of the Widener Experience.
-Located in Chester, PA, Widener's main campus is nestled between Philadelphia, PA and Wilmington, DE.
-For more information about the University, please visit our website at www.widener.edu.
+Located in Chester, PA, Widener's main campus is nestled between Philadelphia, PA and Wilmington, DE, with Law Schools located in both Harrisburg and Wilmington.
+For more information about the university, please visit our website at www.widener.edu.